 Manuel Campos is Engineering and Information Systems Manager at NovaLink.
-We recently sat down with Manuel to get his opinions and expertise on sub-assembly operations, what type of products are good fits, what is the most important aspect of starting a sub-assembly operation and answers the debate of manufacturing in Mexico vs. China for the best fit for assembly of complex manufacturing products.
+We recently sat down with Manuel to get his opinions and expertise on assembly in Mexico, what type of products are good fits, what is the most important aspect of starting a sub-assembly operation and answers the debate of manufacturing in Mexico vs. China for the best fit for assembly of complex manufacturing products.

 What Is Manufacturing Sub-Assembly and What Is Involved in It?